Melatonin - The Magical Sleep Hormone

-Melatonin is known as a sleep hormone and it controls our circadian rhythms.
-The main production site of melatonin is the pineal gland in the brain however other organs such as bowels, lungs, kidneys, bone marrow and the retina of eye also contribute to melatonin production.
-Its production is increased by darkness and suppressed by light, by reaching the highest level in the night and dropping down to almost zero during the day.
-It regulates our biological clock and plays critical role for our health.
-Various factors play role in the production of the melatonin, the most important factor is body’s exposure to the light.
+Melatonin is known as a sleep hormone, and it controls our circadian rhythms.
+The leading production site of melatonin is the pineal gland in the brain.
+However, other organs such as bowels, lungs, kidneys, bone marrow, and the eye's retina also contribute to melatonin production.

 Recent studies show melatonin is not only a regulator of the biological clock.
 It has many other important functions for maintaining mental and physical balance.